-The urge to embrace your palms in a manner so as to express your appreciation of a good performance, wells from something very deep, and innate: connection.
-But when it risks the disruption of the enjoyment of the flow of sound between movements, it’s only the most cynical audience that disapproves.
+The urge to embrace your palms in a manner so as to express your appreciation comes from an innate need for connection.
+But when it risks the disruption of the enjoyment of the flow of sound between movements, the unforgiving among us will disapprove.
 Sure, reverence is nice, but let’s not take ourselves too seriously.
 If Mahler, didn’t want people to clap at the end of the first movement of the 8th, he should have made people sit on their hands.
 If it were I, I’d be clapping at the recapitulation.
 This is revolutionary music, and a bit of noise from the audience is to be expected.

 I’ve always felt standing ovations should be reserved only for most astonishing performances.
 Otherwise, the gesture risks losing its meaning — and somehow cheapens the act.
 It is the highest honour a performer can receive, and the sincerity of an ovation depends on it.

-Cell phones are here to stay, and some people will always forget to turn off them off before a concert.
+Cell phones are here to stay, and there will always be people who forget to turn off them off before a concert.
 The result is the inevitable mortifying mid-concert phone call drawing the ire of the entire concert hall.
 We need a solution, and I know this may sound heavy-handed, but wouldn’t jamming cell phone signals for the duration of the concert be reasonable?